Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Krill Oil?

 The overall evidence is moderate.
 Krill oil has genuine benefits, but most foundational omega-3 research used fish oil, and krill-specific studies tend to be smaller.
-The main practical advantages over fish oil are reduced fishy aftertaste and potentially better absorption per milligram of omega-3.
+The main practical advantages over fish oil are reduced fishy aftertaste, better acute absorption per milligram of omega-3, and safe choline delivery without TMAO elevation.

 Does It Work?
 The Evidence

-Improves lipid profiles (lowers triglycerides, potentially increases HDL)
+Improves lipid profiles (lowers triglycerides, LDL-C, total cholesterol)

 Reduces systemic inflammation (CRP)